12 Weird Things That Have Washed Ashore

 “It smelled horrible.
 I left it, came back home and looked it up on the internet,” Wilman told The Mirror.
 “When I saw how much it could be worth, I went back and grabbed it.

 He had stumbled upon a 6-pound pile of ambergris, or “whale vomit,” worth up to $180,000.
-The waxy substance is produced in the intestines of sperm whales to protect their digestive tracks from sharp squid beaks.
-Despite its nickname, it’s likely excreted, rather than vomited, into the ocean where it floats for untold years before occasionally washing up on shore.
+The waxy substance is produced in the intestines of sperm whales to protect their digestive tracts from sharp squid beaks.
+Despite its nickname, it’s likely excreted, rather than vomited, into the ocean, where it floats for untold years before occasionally washing up on shore.
 So why is the whale excrement worth so much?
-High-end European perfumeries use it as a “fixer” which allows the scents to stay on the skin for much longer.
+High-end European perfumeries use it as a “fixer” that allows the scents to stay on the skin for much longer.
+(It's also a historical ingredient in recipes, especially desserts.)